xeraa/scale-elasticsearch-workshop/readme.md

     ![](img/machine-info.png)

-1. Access Kibana on port 5601 of your DNS name.
+1. Access Kibana on port 5601 of your DNS name — it will look like `http://ec2-XXX-XXX-XXX-XXX.eu-central-1.compute.amazonaws.com:5601` (HTTP and not HTTPS).
 The credentials are *admin* and *secret*.
 1. Run the following requests in Kibana's *Dev Tools* → *Console*:

     ```js